Curriculum Guide

 World Languages

 All Upper School students are required to take three consecutive years of one language.
 Languages offered are French, Latin, Mandarin Chinese, and Spanish.
-Students who begin a new language in Class V will complete the requirement at the end of Level 3; those who continue their Lower School language will complete it after the AP or advanced topics course.
-The requirement is to be completed by the end of Class VII but students are encouraged to continue their language study in Class VIII.
+Students who begin a new language in Class V will complete the requirement at the end of Level 3; those who continue their Lower School language will complete it after the Advanced Topics or AP course.
+Students will complete the language requirement at the end of Class VII, but students are encouraged to continue their language study in Class VIII.
 Students may take a second language beginning in Class VI, and should speak with the head of the World Languages Department if they are interested in this option.
-A student with previous experience in a language but who has not taken that language at Winsor, must take a placement test.
+Students who would like to take a sixth major course in one or both semesters must submit a petition for an additional course (see appendix for petition process).
+A student with previous experience in a language but who has not taken that language at Winsor must take a placement test.
+All world languages courses are major courses.

 French